meilisearch/documentation/reference/api/search.md

 #### Filtering results with `_geoRadius` and `_geoBoundingBox`

 If your documents contain `_geo` data, you can use the `_geoRadius` and `_geoBoundingBox` built-in filter rules to filter results according to their geographic position.
-Results outside the given area are excluded from your search.

 `_geoRadius` establishes a circular area based on a central point and a radius.
 This filter rule requires three parameters: `lat`, `lng` and `distance_in_meters`.